 Relying on newborn sleep cues may not always be reliable, and waiting until he makes a fuss means he’s already overtired.
 Try a little earlier than usual before he’s overtired and see if that can stretch his nap.

-Free resource: Join my newsletter and grab your copy of the One Mistake You’re Making with Your Baby’s Awake Time.
-You’ll learn exactly how to use his awake time to help him sleep better and be more content:
+Free resource: Grab your copy of the One Mistake You’re Making with Your Baby’s Awake Time.
+You’ll learn exactly how to use his awake time to help him sleep better and be more content.
+You’ll also get my newsletters, which parents say they LOVE:

 2. Comfort your baby after the first sleep cycle